-Most psychoanalysts are highly trained psychotherapists prior to embarking on psychoanalytic training.
+Most psychoanalysts are highly trained psychotherapists prior to embarking on analytic training.
 There are, however, a few exceptions to the rule.
-This post examines psychoanalytic training for psychotherapists and for academic scholars.
+This post examines analytic training for psychotherapists and for academic scholars.

 Applicants submit to several clinical interviews in which their background, experience and personal maturity is assessed.
-Those psychotherapists with the requisite training, experience and maturity, are admitted to psychoanalytic training.
+Those psychotherapists with the requisite training, experience and maturity, are admitted to analytic training.

 Typically, training spans 5-12 years, though this varies widely across psychoanalytic institutes.
 It entails three primary components:

 A training psychoanalysis is completely confidential.
 Psychoanalytic candidates meet with their psychoanalyst, four or five times a week.
 The psychoanalysis typically takes place over a period of many years – generally 5-12 years.
 The second component, the treatment of patients under close supervision entails psychoanalyzing a minimum of three patients.
 These treatments span several years, and meet four or five times each week; taking place under regular (typically, weekly) supervision of a specially approved, Supervisory Analyst.

 The third component, coursework, typically spans the duration of the candidates training – during the first four or five years, coursework is intensive (generally about 5 hours a week); it focuses on theory, technique, human development, character formation and therapeutic mechanisms of action.

 Many psychoanalytic institutes also accept scholars into analytic training.
 These scholars typically undergo a psychoanalysis – just like their psychotherapist counterparts.
 Beyond this, they take classes along side of clinicians.
 However, they do not see patients.
 Often they are called, “scholars” or “research candidates”.
 Scholars may derive real benefit from this experience.
 Similarly, it can be very stimulating for psychoanalytic candidates to have a scholar in their cohort.